jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 OOD elevates HPC to web-native experience.
 Our goal with SDHPC is to elevate HPC to a cloud-native experience for system users and operators.
 To achieve this goal it is necessary to have full control over all aspects of user interaction with the HPC platform.
-Routing users to appropriate services based on their identity is key to ensuring a consistent exprience.
+Routing users to appropriate services based on their identity is key to ensuring a consistent experience.
 We built application routers for HTTPS and SSH connections.
 The routers can direct user connections to specific endpoints based on user identity and account status.